terraform-docs/terraform-docs/docs/formats/markdown.md

       --indent int    indention level of Markdown sections [1, 2, 3, 4, 5] (default 2)
       --no-escape     do not escape special characters
-      --no-required   do not show "Required" column or section
+      --no-required   do not show "Required" column or section --no-sensitive  do not show "Sensitive" column or section
 ```

 ### Options inherited from parent commands